getodk/docs/odkx-src/sync-endpoint.rst

 .. _sync-endpoint-setup:

-ODK Sync Endpoint Setup
+ODK-X Sync Endpoint Setup
 ----------------------------

-ODK Sync Endpoint requires a database and a *LDAP* directory, you could follow the instructions and deploy all three components together or supply your own database and/or *LDAP* directory.
+ODK-X Sync Endpoint requires a database and a *LDAP* directory, you could follow the instructions and deploy all three components together or supply your own database and/or *LDAP* directory.

 .. note::